Setting Up Your Subwoofer: Subwoofer DB Level

 Now pick a volume setting on your AV receiver that’s typical of the range you usually listen at.
 Most people find that 70 or 75 dB on your SPL meter at your listening seat is a comfortable playback level.
 While 85 dB SPL is often used for THX movie theaters, that level is simply too loud for most listeners with test signals in the confines of an average-sized home theater or living room.

 I think much of the disagreement over setting subwoofer levels is based on a misunderstanding of how we hear bass frequencies.
-Our ears are quite insensitive to low bass compared to midrange frequencies, so depending on the level you initially set your AV receiver at and use to run the test tones, you may find that you are setting the subwoofer levels either too high or too low.
+Our ears are quite insensitive to low bass compared to midrange frequencies, so depending on the level you initially set your AV receiver at and use to run the test tones, you may find that you are setting the subwoofer dB levels either too high or too low.
 I used 70 dB SPL at my listening seat and I found that I was setting the sub levels to +2 dB above 0 dB.
-If I lowered the sub level to 0 dB, there wasn’t enough deep bass when I played music or soundtracks.
+If I lowered the subwoofer volume control level to 0 dB, there wasn’t enough deep bass when I played music or soundtracks.
 But if I used 80 dB SPL to set the subwoofer/speaker balances, I got more accurate settings, because when I listen to music, the levels often average about 75 dB to 80 dB SPL, peaking at 85 dB SPL at my listening area (subjectively most people call 85 dB “Loud”).

 What surprised me were the variations and inconsistencies in subwoofer levels depending on which test DVD I used.
 The most accurate—for my particular room and listening tastes—turned out to be the Avia Guide to Home Theater.
 In particular, the bands of high-frequency and low-frequency noise (found in the “Advanced” chapter, under “Subwoofer Setup”), which alternated between each satellite speaker and the subwoofer, respectively, allowed me to set very precise and pleasing balances.
 The other test DVDs, while useful, just didn’t seem to be as accurate for my room and setup.
 Chesky Records’ Ultimate DVD Surround Sampler & 5.1 Set-Up Disc had lots of interesting subwoofer test signals, and because it had DVD-Audio tracks, it was useful for calibrating speaker levels for DVD-Audio disc playback.

-It’s important to note that the recommendations and settings you get using any of these test DVDs are not carved in stone, and you’re going to want adjust the subwoofer levels to match the source material, which you can do by ear.
+It’s important to note that the recommendations and settings you get using any of these test DVDs are not carved in stone, and you’re going to want adjust the subwoofer decibel levels to match the source material, which you can do by ear.
 Some CDs have almost inaudible bass—I’ve had to increase my sub levels by 5 or 6 dB at times—whereas other CDs or DVDs may have overwhelming bass that you’ll want to reduce.
 After a time, you’ll get to know your system and the balances you prefer.
 Don’t hesitate to alter the sub levels to suit the recording or movie-- and your own taste.
 It’s your system, after all, and you can set the levels anywhere you darn well please (with some consideration for others and neighbors, of course. . .)